-It’s one thing obtaining both data types, and another to know how best to use them.
+It’s one thing to obtain both data types, and another to know how best to use them.
 Here are three strategies for integrating transcriptomic and proteomic data, particularly for identifying cell types.

 Use only the proteomic data to cluster cells, use protein & gene expression to infer cell types